 Employment Outlook and Salary Information

-Diagnostic medical sonographers earned a median annual salary of $67,530, according to the United States Bureau of Labor Statistics' (www.bls.gov) report in May 2014.
+Diagnostic medical sonographers earn a median annual salary of $68,970, according to the United States Bureau of Labor Statistics' (BLS, www.bls.gov) report in May 2015.
 This source also indicates graduates are most likely to find employment in hospitals, doctors' offices, medical labs, outpatient care centers and colleges.
 Job growth is believed to be favorable but will vary according to the sonographers' specializations and locations.
-According to the BLS, jobs for diagnostic medical sonographers will grow by 46% between 2012-2022.
+According to the BLS, jobs for diagnostic medical sonographers will grow by 26% between 2014-2024.